Rajasthan

 Merger of Matsya Union

 At this point, the integration of the Matsya Union into Greater Rajasthan came into discussion.
-The rulers of Alwar and Karauli unanimously favored integration with Rajasthan, but Bharatpur and Dholpur were reluctant, so a three-member committee was formed to ascertain public opinion in the latter two states through questionnaires and public meetings.
-As the majority desired integration with Rajasthan, Matsya Union was dissolved and its four princely states joined the newly-formed Greater Rajasthan Union on 15 May 1949, less than fourteen months after it was created!
+The rulers of Alwar and Karauli unanimously favoured integration with Rajasthan, but Bharatpur and Dholpur were reluctant, so a three-member committee was formed to ascertain public opinion in the latter two states through questionnaires and public meetings.
+As the majority desired integration with Rajasthan, Matsya Union was dissolved, and its four princely states joined the newly formed Greater Rajasthan Union on 15 May 1949, less than fourteen months after it was created (Rajasthan Legislative Assembly, n.d.).

 What about Ajmer?